 If you have a vision in mind for a piece of land, but that vision conflicts with how the land is zoned, you may be interested in seeking a variance.
 In Maryland, each county sets its own processes for variances and nonconforming buildings, but the general processes and requirements are similar.
 Learn more about these terms and how they apply to your projects.

-When exploring different options for your land, it’s helpful to work with an experienced real estate attorney.
+When exploring different options for your land, it’s helpful to work with an experienced land use attorney.
 Call Evans Law at 410-626-6009 to find out how we can help you.

 The Basics of Land Use